eza-community/eza/man/eza.1.md

 `absolute` mode highlights based on file modification time relative to the past year.
 `relative` mode highlights based on file modification time in relation to other files. `none` disables highlighting.

-`--smart-group`
-: Only show group if it has a different name from owner

 FILTERING AND SORTING OPTIONS
 =============================